futurejones/swift-arm64/swift-ci-docker/README.md

 ```bash
 docker build -f <dockerfile path> . --tag <image-name>
 ```
-By default docker will look for and build the `Dockerfile` without specifying a file path.
+By default docker will look for and build the `Dockerfile` if you don't specify a file path.
 ```bash
 docker build . --tag ubuntu_20.04
 ```